This article was last updated on March 2, 2022.

 "Normal" anxiety is that feeling you may get when you make a major life decision, face a problem at work, or before you take a test.
 This type of anxiety is usually short lived, related to a specific life event, and doesn’t dramatically interfere with other aspects of your life.

-"Anxiety is a natural, normal part of life,” says Dr. Steven Sehr, medical director at Wellmark Blue Cross and Blue Shield.
+"Anxiety is a natural, normal part of life,” says Dr. Barbara Muller, medical director at Wellmark Blue Cross and Blue Shield.
 “Sometimes it may not feel that way, but it’s normal to feel anxious.
 The key is to learn how to manage that anxiety."